 In 1788 Pierre de Sales Laterrière traveled from Canada to Massachusetts to study medicine.
 Born around 1743, he had been a practicing doctor for many years.
-Originally from France, his practice was in Canada, where he had emigrated.
-But for the next year he would become part of the community of French in New England.
+Originally from France, he had his practice was in Canada, where he had emigrated.
+But for the next year he would belong to the community of French in New England.

 During the American Revolution, Laterrière had been imprisoned, suspected of harboring American sympathies.
 As the war drew to a close, British loyalists began regulating business in Canada — to the benefit of loyalists.

 Laterrière claimed to have received medical training in France, but he had no documents to prove it.
 That meant he had to take an examination to obtain permission to practice.
 Unable to pass the exam, Laterrière traveled to Massachusetts for training.

 For one year he studied at Harvard medical college, becoming its first foreign graduate.
 While in the Boston area, he made friends with many of the French ex-patriots living there.

 By 1788, early unrest in France would soon boil over into the French Revolution.
 Paul Joseph Guérard de Nancrède, French instructor at Harvard, befriended Laterrière.
 The two dined together regularly.
 Nancrède had come to America as a member of the French forces that fought in the American Revolution.

 With revolution enveloping his own home country, Nancrède began publication of a short-lived, French-language newspaper in Boston in 1789.
 The French community had established a Catholic Church in Boston, which Laterrière had joined.